 Zoho Analytics — Best Overall Data Visualization Tool

 - Easy to use

 - 15 day free trial

 Zoho Analytics is a reporting and analytics software for business intelligence.
 It’s trusted by top brands like HP, IKEA, Hyundai, Philips, and thousands of others.

 The software makes it easy for non-technical users to create visually appealing data and insightful dashboards in minutes.

 Simply upload your data to Zoho Analytics from any data source.
-Whether it be a local file, cloud drive, business application, or web URL, the import process is very straightforward.
+Whether it be a local file, cloud drive, business application, or web URL, importing is straightforward.